Buying Bodyboard Fins

 Are your toes comfortable?

-If your digits are pressed against the end of the fin pocket you're sure going to get uncomfortable.
+If your digits are pressed against the end of the fin pocket, it’s likely that the fins will be uncomfortable.

 Does the fin feel loose on your foot?